miftahul-huda/buma-component-rating-backend/README.md

 **Deploy in App Engine**

+To deploy to App Engine first you have to login first to GCP using command:

+    gcloud auth login

+Make sure you logged in using username who can access the GCP environment.

-To deploy the application in app engine:
+After login, deploy the application in app engine:

     gcloud app deploy

 Once done, open the link that displayed in the output of the deploy command.

-To look for the uploaded mo, add "/web/uploadedmolist" in the link url.
+To look for the uploaded mo, add "*/web/uploadedmolist*" in the link url.